wsgtcyx/Free-Body-Roundness-Index-BRI-Calculator/README.md

 - **Visual BRI Chart**: Displays the user's BRI on a visual scale for easy interpretation.
 - **Age and Gender Specific Advice**: Tailors recommendations based on the user's age and gender (optional inputs).
 - **Multilingual Support**: Available in English, Dutch (Nederlands), German (Deutsch), and Russian (Русский).

+## User Cases
+- Personal Health Assessment: Individuals can quickly understand their body shape status and potential health risks.
+- Weight Management: Use BRI and BMI results to set reasonable weight loss targets and track progress over time.
+- Healthcare Professional Tool: Doctors and nutritionists can use it as an auxiliary tool for patient assessment and education.
+- Fitness Journey Tracking: Fitness enthusiasts can monitor changes in their body composition beyond just weight.
+- Health Education: Students and researchers can access scientific data and studies related to BRI and body shape analysis.
+- Preventive Healthcare: Individuals can regularly assess their health status and take preventive measures based on the recommendations.
+- Comparative Health Analysis: Users can understand the differences between BRI and BMI, and how they complement each other in health assessment.
+- International Health Comparisons: With multi-language support, users can compare their results to average data from different populations.

 ## How Our Free BRI Calculator Works